djbooth007/nostr-NIP05-php/README.md

 5. Navigate to the public root folder of your domain web hosting.
 This might be httpdocs, httpsdocs, public_html, or something similar.
 Create a folder named **.well-known**

 6. Save two files .htaccess and nostr.php to the .well-known folder.

+7. Add your NIP-05 identifier to your nostr client, ie MrOstrich@mydomain.com